Cindyzzz616/YouLingo/README.md

   | Noun clauses                  |
   | Sentences inside parentheses  |

-The record of the types of tenses and clauses also keeps track of the number of times they have been encountered by the user.
+[intended but not implemented] Like the lexicon, the record of the types of tenses and clauses also keeps track of the number of times they have been encountered by the user.
-As the user watches more videos, new words, tenses and clauses are added to their knowledge base, and the tally for existing words, tenses and clauses increases.
+Each time the user watches a video, new words, tenses and clause types are added to their knowledge base, and the tally for existing words, tenses and clauses increases.
-As the user accumulate experience, their overall CEFR level increases automatically based on the tally and average score of the words in their lexicon.
-This in turn changes the videos recommended to them, as discussed below.
+As the user accumulate experience, their overall CEFR level increases automatically based on the tally and average CEFR score of the words in their lexicon, as well as their familiarity with tenses and clause types.
+This in turn increases the average difficulty of videos recommended to them, as discussed below.

 ### Video Recommendation
-The user's home page is populated by a series of recommendations based on the user's topics of interest, their CEFR level and the similarity between the video's language content and the user's knowledge base.
+The user's home page is populated by a series of recommended videos based on the user's topics of interest, their CEFR level and [intended but not implemented] the similarity between the video's language content and the user's knowledge base.
+The precision of the recommendations can be adjusted (for example, users can choose to view videos with a general difficulty level that is within ±0.5 CEFR-score of their personal level, and with a word list that has an 80% overlap with their lexicon of familiar vocabulary).
+The videos are ranked based on these metrics, and new videos are shown upon refreshing the page.

 ### Viewing Videos
 Each video is accompanied by the following components: